AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 ## Conclusion
 In this tutorial, we've outlined the basic steps for using the $\text{RSVD}-\Delta t$ algorithm with a Ginzburg-Landau test case.
 By following these instructions and adapting them to your specific problem, you can harness the power of this algorithm for your scientific or engineering simulations.

-Feel free to adjust the parameters and configurations as needed for your particular use case.
+Feel free to adjust the variables and configurations as needed for your particular use case.
 Experimentation and iteration are often necessary for achieving optimal results.

 If you have any further questions or encounter any issues, don't hesitate to reach out for assistance.